astroQ9/Xgboost_R/Xgboost.md

 ### Light GBM is very fast when compared to XGBOOST and is a much better approach when dealing with large datasets.
 ### This turns out to be a huge advantage when you are working on large datasets in limited time competitions.
 ### XGBoost is built to manage huge datasets very efficiently.

+## What is DGC matrix?
+### The dgCMatrix class is a class of sparse numeric matrices in the compressed, sparse, column-oriented format.
+### In this implementation the non-zero elements in the columns are sorted into increasing row order.
+### dgCMatrix is the “standard” class for sparse numeric matrices in the Matrix package.

+## What is the difference between dgTMatrix and dgCMatrix?
+### dgTMatrix : a general sparse matrix of doubles, in triplet representation.
+### dgCMatrix : a general sparse matrix of doubles, in CSC representation.